Around the Yard

 The water that runs off roofs and other hard surfaces often flows directly to the nearest storm drain.
 Instead, consider one of the following methods to keep stormwater on your property and out of storm drains!

-- Get a rain barrel (purchase locally from The Rhode Island Water Lady) a small, aboveground storage tank installed under a roof downspout or sometimes connected directly to the downspout.
+- Get a rain barrel or install a small, aboveground storage tank under a roof downspout or connected directly to the downspout.
 The water that’s captured can be used for irrigation.

 - If the runoff from your roof flows directly onto pavement, consider using downspout extenders to direct the water to a landscaped area instead.